 Tezepelumab may be able to treat a wider of range of asthma patients according to Astra Zeneca’s head of respiratory.
 Tezelpelumab is also being developed for atopic dermatitis.

-Dupilumab which is currently approved for atopic dermatitis and is currently being developed for asthma, had recent disappointing new for its asthma studies.
+Dupilumab which is currently approved for atopic dermatitis and is currently being developed for asthma (it is now approved), had recent disappointing news for its asthma studies.
 In its late stage trials, it only reduced severe asthma attacks by 46%, compared with 71% in its mid stage data.
 It remains to be seen how Tezepelumab will do in its late stage data in the future.

 There is no current brand name yet for Tezepelumab and there is no current information on pricing of Tezepelumab either.
 Nucala and Cinqair are both currently priced at several thousand dollars a month, so expect Tezepelumab to fall within the same price range.